emluque/dscache/readme.md

 # DSCache

-An embeddable Key/Value in memory store for golang.
+An embeddable Key/Value in memory store for golang (similar to Memcached but for a Local Machine).

 #### Main Characteristics: